Director and head promoter email@example.com

-Diane has been involved the Fargo music scene since 2009 as an active musician, music writer, concertgoer and show promoter.
-She started from the bottom up.
-First as a shy no-name singer-songwriter performing at college open mics and blogging on Xanga.
-Next as a well-known local musician and newspaper editor-in-chief.
-And today as one of the biggest figures in the Fargo-Moorhead music scene.
+Diane has been involved in the Fargo music scene since 2009 as an active musician, music writer, concertgoer and show promoter.
+She started from the bottom: First, as a shy, no-name singer-songwriter playing college open mics and blogging on Xanga.
+Next, as a well-known local musician and newspaper editor-in-chief.
+And today, as one of the biggest figures in the local music scene.

-Her work includes leading hip-hop band D Mills & The Thrills; hosting/promoting selling-out concerts at The Fargo Theatre, Fargo Brewing Company and The Aquarium; serving as the editor of the High Plains Reader; contributing writing for the Minneapolis City Pages; and now serving head promoter and talent buyer of The Aquarium, Fargo’s number one source for live music.
+Her work includes leading hip-hop band D Mills & The Thrills; hosting and promoting sold-out concerts at The Fargo Theatre, Fargo Brewing Company and The Aquarium; serving as editor of High Plains Reader; contributing writing to Minneapolis City Pages; and now, serving as head promoter and talent buyer of The Aquarium, North Dakota’s number one source for live music.

-Jack has been booking shows in the F/M area since 2006.
-In 2011 he opened an all ages music venue called The New Direction with a group of other promoters in the area.
-TND became the hub for all ages music in Fargo and was considered by many bands as the best venue in the midwest.
-After TND closed in 2016, Jack joined the team at The Aquarium to continue bringing high quality artists to the area.
-In the past 10 years he has worked with a wide range of artists, including Carnifex, Balance and Composure, Obie Trice, Expire, After the Burial and many more.
+Jack has been booking shows in Fargo-Moorhead since 2006.
+In 2011, he opened an all-ages music venue called The New Direction with a group of other promoters in the area.
+TND became the hub for all-ages music in Fargo and was considered by many bands as the best venue in the Midwest.
+After TND closed in 2016, Jack joined the team at The Aquarium to continue bringing high-quality artists to the area.
+In the past 10 years, he has worked with a wide range of artists including Carnifex, Balance and Composure, Obie Trice, Expire, After the Burial and many more.

-Josie’s involvement in the regional music scene began with a job selling records and manning open mic nights at Rhythm Records and Cafe in Bismarck, North Dakota.
-She moved to Fargo in 2014 to study journalism at Minnesota State University Moorhead and, soon after, became editor-in-chief of its campus newspaper, The Advocate.
+Josie’s involvement in the regional music scene began with a job selling records and manning open mic nights at Rhythm Records in Bismarck, North Dakota.
+She moved to Fargo in 2014 to study journalism at Minnesota State University Moorhead and soon after became editor-in-chief of its campus newspaper, The Advocate.